cferdinandi/adventure/content/gm.md

-## Play to find out

-The key principle of Adventure comes from the game _Dungeon World_.

-> Play to find out what happens.

-You don’t know what’s going to happen until you play.
-Some RPGs have defined endings, a place where you want the players to end up.

-In Adventure, you instead create a world _with_ the players.
-The things they do shape it, and determine where the story goes.

 ## Running the Game

 At the start of each game, a problem or situation arises that needs the help of a group of adventurers.
 The Game Master reads the game introduction to the players.